Saturday, October 30, 2021

 Honky Chateau became the first of a string of #1 albums which carried John to superstardom.
 There was no one hotter than Elton from 1972-75.
 The riffs that EJ came up with, including on "Honky Cat", were from another world.
 Like other early songs, there can be no doubt just who the "honky cat" is.
 Taupin, born on a farm in Lincolnshire, made it known in no uncertain terms where he would rather be.
 But he purposely made the lyrics ambiguous as to whether the honky cat made it back to his roots or made his fame and fortune in New Orleans.
 The single peaked at #4 in New Zealand and #8 in the U.S.

-Here is Bernie's ode to New York City: "Mona Lisas and Matt Hatters".
+Here is Bernie's ode to New York City: "Mona Lisas and Mad Hatters".
 Elton, who identifies with the subject matter which alternates between despair and optimism, says it is one of his favorites.
 In spite of his nearly unparalleled talent and success, he also experienced his own psychological problems including extreme bulimia as well as the problems resulting from alcohol and drug abuse.

 The album Don't Shoot Me I'm Only the Piano Player followed, the first to be released by MCA, which had consolidated Uni into the parent organization.
 Elton scored his biggest career hit to date with the #1 smash "Crocodile Rock" (#1 in the U.S., Canada, New Zealand and Switzerland), another of The Top 500 Songs of the Rock Era*.